 By the end of this lesson, you should be able to:

 - understand the principles under sustainable building design;

 - list the rating criteria for determining the environmental quality of buildings;

 - apply metrics to building analysis and propose scenarios for improvement.

 - Book: Green Building: Project Planning and Cost Estimating, RSMeans, John Wiley & Sons Inc., 2011.
 Selected chapters.
-See lesson sections for specific pages to read [This book is available online through PSU library system].
+See lesson sections for specific pages to read (See E-Reserves in Canvas).

 - Web article: "The Future of Green Buildings May Be Closer than You Think", Press release, Wharton University of Pennsylvania, May 06, 2013.